My Toddler Won't Eat: Toddler Nutrition 101 - Baby Chick

 Share

-During the first year of life, growth is rapid, and your baby should triple in birthweight.
-After your little one hits the 1-year mark, his growth will slow, and with that, your toddler’s appetite will decrease.
-Many parents worry that their toddler isn’t eating enough, but it is normal to have a decrease in appetite as your child enters into his second year of life.
+Growth is rapid during the first year of life, and your baby should triple in birthweight.
+After your little one hits the 1-year mark, growth will slow, and your toddler’s appetite will decrease.
+Many parents worry that their toddler isn’t eating enough, but it is normal to have a decrease in appetite as your child enters their second year of life.
 (Whew!
 That settled one of my major concerns!)
-It’s important that your toddler has 3 meals and 2 snacks a day, but don’t be too concerned if a meal or two are refused every so often.
+Your toddler must have three meals and two snacks a day, but don’t be too concerned if they refuse a meal or two every so often.
 It is also important to note that a toddler’s serving size is about a fourth of what an average adult eats.1

 1. Grains and Starchy Vegetables

 This group consists of bread, cereals, rice, pasta, potatoes, corn, and peas.
 When choosing grains, focus on “Whole Grain” products such as 100% whole wheat bread, brown rice, and 100% whole wheat pasta.
-Whole grain products provide more fiber and nutrients than refined grains such as white bread, white rice, or white pasta.
-Toddlers should be offered about 6 servings of grains and starchy vegetables per day.
+Whole grain products like white bread, rice, or pasta provide more fiber and nutrients than refined grains.
+Toddlers should be offered 6 servings of grains and starchy vegetables daily.
 One toddler-sized serving is equivalent to ½ slice of bread, 4 tablespoons of rice or pasta, ¼ cup of dry cereal, 1-2 crackers, or 2-3 tablespoons of cooked starchy vegetables.

 2. Dairy Products

 This group consists of milk, yogurt, and cheese.
 Until the age of two (unless instructed by a pediatrician), toddlers should drink whole milk.
 After age 2, toddlers can switch to low-fat or fat-free milk.
-Parents may need to limit milk consumption to 16 oz to prevent a decrease in appetite and interference with iron absorption.2 Toddlers should be offered about 2-3 servings of dairy per day.
+Parents may need to limit milk consumption to 16 oz to prevent decreased appetite and interference with iron absorption.2 Toddlers should be offered about 2-3 servings of dairy daily.
 One toddler-sized serving is the equivalent of ½ cup of milk, ½ oz of cheese, or 1/3 cup of yogurt.

 3. Fruits and Vegetables

-Toddlers should be offered 2 to 3 servings of fruit and 2 to 3 servings of vegetables per day.
-Focus on variety and offer fruits and vegetables of all of the different colors of the rainbow (think: red, purple, green, orange, etc.).
+Toddlers should be offered 2 to 3 servings of fruit and 2 to 3 servings of vegetables daily.
+Focus on variety and provide fruits and vegetables of the rainbow’s different colors (think red, purple, green, orange, etc.).
 Offer the whole piece of fruit over fruit juices.
 The whole fruit is more nutrient-dense than juice, providing more fiber and nutrients per calorie than fruit juice does.
-Some fruit juices have added sugar, so be careful if you choose fruit juice!
+Some fruit juices have added sugar, so be careful when choosing fruit juice!
 A toddler serving size of vegetables is 1 tablespoon for each year of age.
-A toddler serving size of fruits are ½ piece of fresh fruit, ¼ cup of cooked or canned fruit, or ¼ cup fruit juice.
+A toddler serving size of fruits is ½ piece of fresh fruit, ¼ cup of cooked or canned fruit, or ¼ cup of fruit juice.

 4. Protein